asuleigh/InitialPortfolio/README.md

-# portfolio
+# Amanda's Initial Portfolio
-Amanda Surber's Portfolio README
+Amanda Surber's First Portfolio README

-ABSTRACT: This is a personal portfolio website.
+ABSTRACT: This my first personal portfolio website.
 I have created this site in hopes that I will be able to continuously use it to improve my skills and for a place to showcase my public profile and work.
-(Aside: The current version is created to visually reflect the current assignment.
+(Aside: The current version is created to visually reflect the first assignment.
 There are more styles that I have coded that I will reintegrate in the future)

 TABLE OF CONTENTS: